Vladimir Ilyich Lenin – individual works, compilations, biographies and including earlier Collected and Selected editions

 Lenin in action, the early days of Soviet power, personal reminiscences of Lenin in the Revolution of October 1917, by J Stalin and others, Martin Lawrence, London, 1934, 64 pages.

-Lenin – A Biography, (London, Hutchinson, ND, early 1940’s), 204 pages.
+Lenin – A Biography, Hutchinson, London, ND, early 1940’s?, 204 pages.
 Prepared by the Marx-Engels-Lenin Institute, Moscow.
 Published by authority of ‘Soviet War News’.
 Issued by the Press Department of the Soviet Embassy in London.
 The closest to an official Soviet biography of VI Lenin available.

 My Recollections of Lenin, Klara Zetkin, FLPH, Moscow, 1956, 92 pages.